amygorgon/didtyronzil/docs/index.md

 ## Conformance

-The tyronZIL DID-Method is conformant with the World Wide Web Consortium (W3C) [Decentralized Identifiers (DIDs) v1.0](https://w3c.github.io/did-core/) specification.
+The tyronZIL DID-Method is conformant with the World Wide Web Consortium (W3C) [Decentralized Identifiers (DIDs) v1.0 specification](https://w3c.github.io/did-core/) and the first DID-Method for the Zilliqa blockchain platform registered in the [DID Specification Registries](https://w3c.github.io/did-spec-registries/).

+## Framework

 TyronZIL implements [Sidetree delta-based DID operations](https://identity.foundation/sidetree/spec/#did-operations) and saves the state in a [Scilla smart-contract](https://scilla-lang.org/) that is owned by the user.
 The user is both the DID-Subject and DID-Controller of their Decentralized Identifier.